-RETRO also has several UCF undergraduate students who volunteer in the lab.
+RETRO has several UCF undergraduate students who volunteer in the lab.
 Most, but not all, are majoring in Psychology.
-Some of our student volunteers are even completing independent research projects as a part of their Honors theses.
+Their names are: Amanda Tan, Katy Odette, Soraya Allen, Emily Gonzalez-Holland, Larry Van Lue, Yasmine Moolenaar, and Mery Cruz.
+Some of our student volunteers have even completed independent research projects as a part of their honors theses.

-Our current undergraduate student volunteer research assistants include Christine Kreutzer (pictured), Katherine Huayhua (pictured), Kristina Thani, David Do, David Garcia (pictured), and Chris Bratta.
-Also pictured above is our former administrative assistant and undergraduate research assistant Jenny L. Vogel and former undergraduate research assistant Latasha White.
+Pictured above David Garcia and Christine Kreutzer.
+Also pictured is our former administrative assistant and undergraduate research assistant Jenny L. Vogel and former undergraduate research assistants Latasha White and Katherine Huayhua.

 The following are former members of the RETRO team.
 If you’re a RETRO alumnus and you would like your name to be listed here, please Contact Us.